 You can purchase up to five years of any kind of leave, and up to three years of maternity or parental leave.
 Additional years of parental leave can be taken against the five year amount.

-For the first year of leave that you buy, your employer pays the employer share of contributions with interest and you pay the employee share.
-Only the first year of leave is cost-shared in this way.
+For the first year of leave that you buy in LAPP, your employer pays the employer share of contributions with interest and you pay the employee share.
+Only the first year of leave in LAPP is cost-shared in this way.
 With any later leaves, you are responsible for paying both the member and employer share of contributions.